Deepakm100/structural_analysis_bridge_using_ansysis/README.md

 ## License
 This project is licensed under the MIT License.

-## Acknowledgments
-- Mention any sources of inspiration, guidance, or support.

 ---

 Feel free to contact me at [kuntaldeepak068@gmail.com](mailto:kuntaldeepak068@gmail.com) for any inquiries or collaborations related to this project.